Record-high gas prices reported for 11th day in a row

+Gas prices in the US have hit a record high for the 11th day in a row.

-For the 11th consecutive day, gas prices hit a record high.
-According to AAA, the average for a gallon of regular gas reached an all-time high of $4.59 nationwide on Friday after increasing by 1 cent overnight, AAA said.
+The average for a gallon of regular gas reached an all-time high of $4.59 nationwide on Friday after increasing by 1¢ cent overnight, according to AAA.

+AAA reports gas has increased 16¢ in the last week, 48¢ in the last month and $1.55 in the last year.

 AAA notes that there is normally a lull in gas prices between spring break and Memorial Day, but the U.S. is not seeing that this year.